-While it is true that some types of tea are more acidic than others, there are many choices like green tea, chamomile, and mint tea that are low on the pH scale.
+While it is true that some types of tea are more acidic than others, there are many choices like green tea, white tea, chamomile, and mint tea that are low on the pH scale.

 Even if you must have that super strong cup of black tea or coffee, there are things you can do to lower the acidity levels and any negative effects you may be experiencing.

 Thankfully, there’s no reason to give up that morning caffeine and all the health benefits of tea unless you just want to.